-In case there is a recurrent miscarriages history, previous unexplained failed IVF cycles, severe oligospermia or family history of chromosomic or gene diseases, tests like a thrombophilia screen, anosologic tests (NK cells), karyotype ,cystic fibrosis screen and sperm DNA fragmentation tests are recommended.
+In case there is a recurrent miscarriages history, previous unexplained failed IVF cycles, severe oligospermia or family history of chromosomic or gene diseases, tests like a thrombophilia screen, anosologic tests (NK cells), karyotype ,cystic fibrosis screen and sperm DNA fragmentation tests might be recommended.

-Regarding hysteroscopy, when there is a non-suspicious and clear ultrasound, Pellargos team recommends this after 2 failed IVF cycles or 1 IVF failed cycle with top quality blastocysts transferred.
-Of course hysteroscopy is needed to surgically remove a sub mucous fibroid or uterine diaphragm found in ultrasound.
+Hysteroscopy, is advised when there is a non-suspicious and clear ultrasound, also Pellargos I.V.F team recommends this , after 2 failed IVF cycles or 1 IVF failed cycle with top quality blastocysts transferred.
+Of course hysteroscopy is needed to surgically remove a sub mucous fibroid or a uterine diaphragm found in the ultrasound.

 Endometriosis is a disease that causes severe pain in periods and/or deep pain during sexual intercourse.
 In endometriosis, the endometrial lining of the womb is found outside the womb, inside the tummy, most commonly in the ovaries, where it can cause the so called ‘chocolate cysts ‘, the uterine ligaments and the peritoneum.
 At every single menstruation the displaced lining of the womb bleeds, causing pain.
 Rarely endometriosis can be found in places such as the bladder, bowels or even lungs.
 Depending on its position, it can also cause rare symptoms like blood in the urine, blood and pain in defecation or hemoptysis.